Namynnuz/webgl2es3template/README.md

-WebGL2 ES3.0 Template (for VS Code)
+Phaser 3.5 WebGL2 ES 3.0 Template (for VS Code)
 ====

+Original js example doesn't actually provide you information about using ES 3.0 shaders with WebGL2 canvas.
+This repo will do.
+It also provides you the way to debug ts-code properly.

 After cloning this repo, install dependencies, then open it via VS Code: